GiGurra/snail/README.md

 * If you aim to create a system capable of achieving for example 100 million elements/messages per second on a global level (=through the chain of steps/components in entire system including TCP transmissions), which is roughly the level we aim for, each step in the chain must be significantly faster than this.
+* Implementing batching/the train station concept for request-responses is basically a challenge of:
+    * Batching
+        * How to pick the right batch size, how to store batches and manage memory allocation, and how to auto time batches.
+    * Fan-in
+        * How to efficiently coordinate the input from multiple goroutines and have them take their seats in a single batch/train.
+    * Fan-out
+        * How to handle the return trip of trans, and how the different responses are most efficiently delivered back to the original goroutines/sources of the requests.
+This can be in totally different order than the requests were made.
 * Channels are surprisingly slow for high-throughput scenarios
     * You can expect single digit millions of elements per second on a highly contended fan-in channel, while reaching maybe 30-40 million elements per second on a non-contended channel.